kwellis/math_optm/README.md

 # Optimization Fall 2024 Class Code

 The following is collection of the code written for assignments for a semester long class in optimization at UAF.
 The class was taught in the math department by Ed Bueler.
+The majority is the code submitted for individual assignments.
+The code has not been updated after grading, so it is recommended to use at your own risk if you are taking the same class offered during a different semester.
+The class culiminated in a class project, which is is inside a folder called capstone.

-## Description
+## Capstone Class Project

 An in-depth paragraph about your project and overview of use.

 ## Getting Started

+Rawr

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+Very few dependencies are required for this repository.
+The biggest are an updated version of scipy, numpy and matplolib.

+* Numpy
+* Scipy
-* ex.
-Windows 10
+* Matplotlib

 ### Installing